Why Lower Health Care Costs is One of the Benefits of Wellness in 2022

 Strategies to Lower Health Care Costs

 1. Drop insurance completely by forcing employees to seek healthcare coverage in the exchanges.
-Larger employers can pay the federal penalty each year and pass the remaining cost of health care directly to the employee.
+Larger employers can pay the federal penalty each year and pass the remaining health care costs directly to the employee.

 This is another version of healthcare cost shifting that many companies have considered.
 This is exactly what Walmart did with it’s 30,000 part time employees.
 Others are doing the same.
 If dropping insurance coverage is too bold, you can do what most employers do, pass the cost increase along to your employees.